RajatToshniwal/awsserverless-videosubtiltles-localization/README.md

     * This lambda function will read the delimited files from Amazon S3, creates the captions file in the required format (WEBVTT and SRT) and stores them in the output folder of the bucket.
 **Note:** - Code and solution for translation is taken from the below mentioned stack.
 I have only included it in my overall solution or flow.
 Though this template is now present in my repository as well. https://s3.amazonaws.com/aws-ml-blog/artifacts/translate-captions-files/v2/translate-captions-template-cf.yml
-c)	MediaConvert bucket: As soon as the file is generated in the “output” folder of the Translate bucket, it will trigger another lambda function.
+3.	**MediaConvert bucket:** As soon as the file is generated in the “output” folder of the Translate bucket, it will trigger another lambda function.
-a.
-Lambda function will copy the generated captions file into the “mediacaptions” folder of the MediaConvert bucket.
+     * Lambda function will copy the generated captions file into the “mediacaptions” folder of the MediaConvert bucket.
-b.
-Lambda function will copy the original video file from the “transinput” folder of the Transcribe bucket to the “mediavideos” folder of the MediaConvert bucket.
+     * Lambda function will copy the original video file from the “transinput” folder of the Transcribe bucket to the “mediavideos” folder of the MediaConvert bucket.
-c.
-MediaConvert bucket creates a job in the AWS Elemental MediaConvert services to burn-in the translated captions with the original video.
+     * MediaConvert bucket creates a job in the AWS Elemental MediaConvert services to burn-in the translated captions with the original video.